-- o Impacts of Land-Based Sources of Pollution

-- o Fisheries and Impacts of Fishing

-- o Impacts of Military Build-Up
+- Impacts of Military Build-Up

-- o Impacts of Recreational Use
+- Impacts of Recreational Use

-- o Impacts of Climate Change
+- Impacts of Climate Change

 These five priority areas are encompassed by two larger overarching goals that guide coral reef management efforts on Guam.
-The first is the Micronesia Challenge (www.micronesiachallenge.org).
-This regional commitment to effectively conserve at least 30% of the near-shore marine resources and 20% of the terrestrial resources across Micronesia by 2020, provides a framework to guide resource management and conservation in Guam.
-The government of Guam and its coral reef managers are committed to achieving the goals of the challenge in Guam.
+The first is the Micronesia Challenge (www. micronesiachallenge.org).
+This regional commitment to effectively conserve at least 30 percent of the near-shore marine resources and 20 percent of the terrestrial resources across Micronesia by 2020, provides a framework to guide resource management and conservation in Guam.
+The government of Guam and its coral reef managers are committed to achieving the goals of the Challenge in Guam.
 Closely related to the Micronesia Challenge is the need to increase the resiliency of Guam's reefs and coastal communities in the face of climate change, rapid population increase and ocean acidification.
 The theme of reef resiliency is an important component of reef management on Guam and serves as a connection between all five priority areas.